globelabs/gl-docs/README.md

 |201|Request has been successful|
 |400/401|Request failed.
 Wrong or missing parameters|
 |502/503|Platform Error.
 API Service is busy or down|

+__Note__: Error response with 400 series will deduct 0.50 from your wallet balance

 Voice
 ========================